πΈ10+ Stunning Flowers That Begin with N | A Complete Floral List

 Nierembergia hippomanica

-What makes this plant truly special is how it turns any garden into a lively pollinator haven.
-It’s extremely vibrant and cute, purple, blue, or white blossoms attract bees and butterflies, adding both beauty and movement to your space.
+It is extremely vibrant and cute, purple, blue, or white blossoms attract bees and butterflies, adding both beauty and movement to your space.

 Scientific Name | Nierembergia hippomanica |